anderson-optimization/firebase-lib/docs/16-contributing-changes.md

 ### Contributing Changes

-The general recommendations to contribute to the library are to use latest JavaScript features, have tests with complete code coverage, and provide documentation.
+The general recommendations for contributions are to use the latest JavaScript features, have tests with complete code coverage, and provide documentation.
 The latter may be necessary only if a new feature is added.
 Use of TypeScript's types is discouraged.
 Instead, self-documenting code, thorough tests, and complete usage notes are preferred.

 ---